thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 Provisioning of the AWS load-balancer controller is a **very important step** that is required for those load balancers to work properly.

-## Step 4.
-Amazon PostgreSQL DB Configuration
+## Amazon PostgreSQL DB Configuration

 You’ll need to provision a PostgreSQL database on **Amazon RDS**.
 One recommended way is to follow the [official AWS RDS setup guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SettingUp.html).